- Brush your teeth with salt; put the salt on the toothbrush instead of regular toothpaste.

 MARTINI

-What is it: 1 part vodka, 1/2 part amaretto, 1/2 part sugar syrup, 1/2 part honey, 2 1/4 part thick slices of fresh ginger, a pinch of cinnamon,
+What is it: 1 part vodka, 1/2 part amaretto, 1/2 part sugar syrup, 1/2 part honey, 2 1/4 part thick slices of fresh ginger, a pinch of cinnamon, a pinch of clove, a pinch of allspice and crystallised ginger for garnish.
+Mix all the ingredients together into a shaker.
+Strain and serve.

 What it does: Cinnamon regulates blood sugar levels and also helps lower cholesterol levels.
 Ginger regulates the digestive system.
 When added to foods that are difficult to digest, such as proteins or fats that may cause bloating and flatulence, (think cauliflower, cabbage and beans), allspice can relieve any discomfort that is associated with indigestion.